 Use the Correct Shortcut Keys and Commands

 One of the most common reasons for inverted screens is the use of wrong shortcut combinations.
 This problem pops up because Windows Operating System lets you rotate your screen.
-This feature is only available on supported devices.
-You can go to the Intel Graphics Settings to see if your device supports these shortcut keys to rotate your screen.
+Unfortunately, this feature is only available on supported devices.
+To rotate your screen, you can go to the Intel Graphics Settings to see if your device supports these shortcut keys.

 If your laptop screen is upside-down, try using this command.
 Hold the CTRL + ALT + Up Arrow keys.
 This shortcut will instantly revert your screen to landscape form.